This is the multi-page printable view of this section. Click here to print.

 How DNS Works

-When you enter a URL in your browser:
+When you enter a website address in your browser:

-2. If not found, it initiates a query to a DNS server.
+2. If not found, it queries a DNS server

-4. The browser uses that IP address to access the target website.
+4. The browser uses this IP address to access the target website

 Key Concepts

-• Domain Name: A human-readable address for a website, e.g., www.nullprivate.com
+• Domain Name: A human-readable website address, such as www.nullprivate.com

-• URL (Uniform Resource Locator): The complete web address, including protocol, domain name, and path, e.g., https://www.nullprivate.com
+• URL (Uniform Resource Locator): A complete web address containing protocol, domain name, and path, such as https://www.nullprivate.com

-• DNS Server: A computer that provides domain name resolution services
+• DNS Server: Computers that provide domain name resolution services

-• Web Hosting: Storing website files on a server so they can be accessed over the Internet
+• Web Hosting: Storing website files on servers to make them accessible via the internet

-By intercepting at the DNS layer, NullPrivate effectively blocks ads, trackers, and malicious sites.
+NullPrivate effectively blocks ads, trackers, and malicious websites through DNS-level interception

-NullPrivate safeguards your network security and privacy by intercepting requests at the DNS layer.
-It acts like an intelligent gatekeeper, screening every domain request:
+NullPrivate protects your network security and privacy through DNS-level interception.
+It acts like an intelligent gatekeeper, screening all domain requests:

 Interception Flow Diagram